-Women and men donning Tharu cultural attire entertain the visitors with their traditional dance in their traditional folk songs.
+Women and men donning Tharu cultural attire entertain the visitors with their traditional dance in traditional folk songs.
 They usually perform their cultural dance such as Chhokra naach, Laathi naach, Sakhiya naach, and Jhumra naach during special festivals.

 Apart from the abundance of nature here, Bardia has many more attractions that visitors can explore such as the elephant breeding center, crocodile breeding center, Tharu cultural museum, river rafting, etc.

 Expect to witness birds like Bengal florican, bar-headed geese, white-rumped vulture, peafowl, sarus crane, Lesser florican, golden-headed cisticola, Grey-crowned Prinia, jungle Prinia, pale-footed bush warbler, aberrant bush warbler, etc.

-Visiting Bardia national park is not recommended during winter as the temperature drops drastically, and the snowfall will make the journey difficult.
+Visiting Bardia National Park is not recommended during winter as the temperature drops drastically, and the snowfall will make the journey difficult.
 Similarly, during monsoon, the rainfall makes the trails muddy and slippery making it difficult to walk and encounter animals in natural surroundings.

 Similarly, the documentary/filming fee tends to be around USD1500 for foreigners, NRs.50,000 for SAARC Nationalities, NRs.10000 for Nepalese, and an additional 25% for drone filming.

 4. Sagarmatha National Park

 Not only Sagarmatha Base Camp, but Sagarmatha National Park is also a major tourist destination in Northeast Nepal.
-Located in the Solukhumbu district of the Khumbu region, Sagarmatha national park covers an area of 1,148 sq. km.
+Located in the Solukhumbu district of the Khumbu region, Sagarmatha National Park covers an area of 1,148 sq. km.

-Residing at the foot of majestic Mount Everest, Sagarmatha national park sits at an elevation of 2,845 m to 8,848 m.
+Residing at the foot of majestic Mount Everest, Sagarmatha National Park sits at an elevation of 2,845 m to 8,848 m.
 It means you get to witness a spectacular view of Mount Everest in the vicinity as well as Mount Lhotse, Mount Nuptse, and Mount Cho Oyo.

-The Sagarmatha national park further extends to Makalu Barun National Park in the east, Gauri Shankar Conservation Area in the west, and Qomolangma Nature Reserve in the Tibetan Autonomous Region in the north.
+The Sagarmatha National Park further extends to Makalu Barun National Park in the east, Gauri Shankar Conservation Area in the west, and Qomolangma Nature Reserve in the Tibetan Autonomous Region in the north.
 This sacred Himalayan landscape is around 135 km away from Kathmandu.

 It is better to avoid the monsoon season (June to September) as the heavy rainfall makes it difficult for hiking and camping.
 Similarly, the winter season (December to February) causes snowfall so it becomes extremely cold.

-You can take a direct flight from Kathmandu to Lukla and trek up to Sagarmatha national park.
+You can take a direct flight from Kathmandu to Lukla and trek up to Sagarmatha National Park.
 It takes around 45 minutes to fly to Lukla.

 The thick settlement of the Sherpa community is rich in culture and warm hospitality.
 If you go for a homestay, you can get to experience their lifestyle and learn about their culture and traditions in their own words.

 Sagarmatha National Park shelters about 208 species of birds The national park also protects endangered animals such as the Red pandas, rhinos, Himalayan Thar, Himalayan serow, and musk deer.

-The visitors require an entry permit for the excursion to Sagarmatha national park.
+The visitors require an entry permit for the excursion to Sagarmatha National Park.
 For foreigners, the entry fee is USD 30, NRs.
 1,500 for SAARC nationals, and NRs.
 150 for Nepalese plus the 13% VAT.